 Following in the footsteps of his childhood hero, Richard Spruce, Schultes set out to become one of the most accomplished ethnobotanists to ever draw breath on this planet and one of the most well-known and highly regarded foreigners to be welcomed warmly throughout the northwestern Amazon.
 He lived with various Indigenous peoples, spoke their languages, participated in their customs, and absorbed parts of their vast knowledge.
 Most importantly, he extensively documented and shared his findings about their culture and understanding of plant medicine with the outside world.

-Eventually, thanks in great part to Dr Schultes’ research on the various plants the Indigenous peoples used to make many different types of curare, Western medicine got both an efficient muscle relaxant that is still in use during major surgeries and a better understanding of the human nervous system.
+Eventually, thanks in great part to Richard Evans Schultes’ research on the various plants the Indigenous peoples used to make many different types of curare, Western medicine got both an efficient muscle relaxant that is still in use during major surgeries and a better understanding of the human nervous system.

 Living among indigenous peoples of the Amazon, he gained insight into their lives and ways of using medicinal plants.
 He chronicled the use of over 2,000 plants in the many Indigenous groups he stayed with.
 The area he was to explore was almost completely unknown to Westerners, cut off from the outside world by the Andes, thick jungle, and strong rivers.
 Entering it from any direction was a risky endeavor in terms of topography, not to mention developing relationships with Indigenous people in a part of the Amazon that had a particularly brutal history.
 This was the context he decided to seek plant wisdom in.